Marius Müller-Westernhagen

-Marius Müller-Westernhagen (born 6 December 1948) is a German musician and actor.
+Marius Hubertus Hans Müller-Westernhagen (born 6 December 1948) is a German musician and actor.
 He has been a feature in German rock music since the mid-1970s.
 Müller-Westernhagen is known for his energetic public concerts, and his fans know his anthem-like songs by heart.
 Though written a few years earlier, his song "Freiheit" ("Freedom") is widely considered as an anthem of the German Reunification.
+Since the late 1980s, he has also been known mononymously as Westernhagen.

 While keeping away from the merely fashionable, Müller-Westernhagen has nevertheless managed to reinvent himself every few years, and is popular with multiple generations of Germans.
 As a result of his singing which almost exclusively in German language in a country where pop and rock are primarily performed in English, Westernhagen originally seemed destined for obscurity, but has managed to use this to his advantage, defining himself as a durable alternative to the perceivably manufactured English-language hits of the US and UK.

 Müller-Westernhagen has also acted in films and in radio.